 Play with hats.
 The holiday season is great for hats.
 Berets can really make a winter outfit look stunning.
 You could dress to the nines and wear a fabulous ‘over the top’ hat with a simple dress.
 If you live in a cold climate then you have the perfect excuse to wear fun knitted hats.

 Decorate your hair with flowers, hair jewels, bows, feathers or any other exciting finds.
-There really are some fabulous pieces out there so have fun finding something that suits your personality.
-During my transition I had feathers in my hair for a while.
-People were so interested in the feathers that they didn’t even notice my hair.
+There really are some fabulous pieces out there, so have fun finding something that suits your personality.
+During my transition, I had feathers in my hair for a while.
+People were so interested in the feathers that they didn’t even notice my gray.

 Wear a stunning outfit.
-Style you hair as usual and concentrate your efforts on creating a fabulous ensemble.
+Style your hair as usual and concentrate your efforts on creating a fabulous ensemble.
 If you feel fabulous in your outfit, you won’t worry about your hair.

 Whatever you decide to do, have fun!
 Lots of fun!